About the Journal

 The Editor-in-Chief and/or Deputy Editor is responsible for deciding which articles submitted to Veterinarski Glasnik will be published.

-The Editor-in-Chief, Deputy Editor, Associate Editor, Advisory Board, Editorial Board:
+The Editor-in-Chief, Deputy Editor, Editorial Board, Advisory Board, Editorial Team:

 - Is guided by the Editorial Policy and constrained by legal requirements in force regarding libel, copyright infringement and plagiarism.